dw784699/opencloud-ai-vocabulary-assistant/README.md

-# Mini Project 2 — Vocabulary Learning App
+# OpenCloud AI Vocabulary Assistant

 ## Overview

-This is a full stack CRUD application for learning vocabulary.
-Users can organize vocabulary into word lists and manage individual word cards.
+This is a full-stack AI vocabulary learning assistant designed for the OpenCloud course.
+The project helps users organize vocabulary into word lists, manage individual word cards, and review definitions through a simple web interface.

-The app has a Next.js frontend, a FastAPI backend, and a PostgreSQL database.
+The app uses a Next.js frontend, a FastAPI backend, and a PostgreSQL database.
+It demonstrates how a cloud-based learning tool can connect a user interface, backend API, and structured vocabulary data.

 ## Features